Premier Lacrosse League: History

-The PLL features eight teams, each with a 26-player roster.
-As opposed to tying teams to a specific market, the league tours 12 different "major market cities".
-The season includes 14 weeks, comprising 10 regular-season weekends, 1 all-star weekend, and 3 playoff weekends, running from June 1 through September 21, assuring there is no overlap with the NCAA Lacrosse or National Lacrosse League seasons.
+As opposed to tying teams to a specific market, the league's first season toured 12 different "major market cities".
+The season included 14 weeks, comprising 10 regular-season weekends, 1 all-star weekend, and 3 playoff weekends, running from June 1 through September 21, assuring there was no overlap with the NCAA Lacrosse season or the National Lacrosse League regular season.
+Paul Rabil first hinted at expansion in a post game interview after the 2019 Championship game and on January 1, 2020, the Premier Lacrosse League announced the Waterdogs Lacrosse Club's admission into the league.
+An expansion draft took place on February 12 and an entry draft occurred on March 16 to build the new roster with veteran players.